MooersLab/pymolsnips/README.md

 ## **pymolsnipts** library to support literate programming with PyMOL

-[PyMOL](https://pymol.org/2/) is a leading molecular graphics programs for making images of proteins and nucleic acids for publication.
+[PyMOL](https://pymol.org/2/) is a leading molecular graphics program for making images of proteins and nucleic acids for publication.
 PyMOL's vast of array of parameters provide exquisite control over the appearance of the output.
 PyMOL is often used to make cover images for [scientific journals](https://pymolwiki.org/index.php/Main_Page).
-PyMOL is also popular for making mvies of moving molecules.
+PyMOL is also popular for making movies of moving molecules.

 The PyMOL GUI is useful for making the images of global scenes, but PyMOL rapidly becomes tedious to use to make images of detailed scenes.
 The PyMOL macro language (pml) can be used to set parameter values and execute commands to make customized scenes of biomolecules in PyMOL's viewport.